 Dental Radiographs (X-rays)

-At Smiles Dental Studio in Salt Lake City, we use digital radiography and all safety precautions to obtain necessary dental x-rays.
+At Smiles in Salt Lake City, we use digital radiography and all safety precautions to obtain necessary dental x-rays.
 This modern digital technology helps to minimize the exposure to unnecessary radiation for both our patients and our staff.
 We take safety seriously in our Salt Lake City dentist office, and only take x-rays on our patients when we find it necessary to properly evaluate your dental condition.

 Why Do I Need Dental X-Rays?